dcp1/GoodMorning/README.md

 # GoodMorning
 Simple website
-This will be website where you can select your lab products.
+This will be a website where you can select your lab products.